PaoloTesta/covid19_dataviz/README.md

 `git pull origin master`

-2. data of whole recorded deaths in Italy by **ISTAT** are avialble [here](https://www.istat.it/it/files//2020/03/comune-giorno.zip).
+2. data of daily recorded deaths in Italy by **ISTAT** are avialble [here](https://www.istat.it/it/files//2020/03/comune-giorno.zip).
+This dataset represents all deaths occurred in Italy, not only the ones related to CoViD 19.

-you can download it by running in project directory bash command:
+You can download it by running in project directory bash command:

 `curl -O https://www.istat.it/it/files//2020/03/comune-giorno.zip | unzip comune-giorno.zip`